KBA-Learning/KBA_CHF_NPCI_B7/README.md

 **Assignment 2:** Submit the assignment before 28-Nov-2024, 9.00am

 Develop a Hyperledger Fabric blockchain solution for managing vehicle insurance claims post-accident.
 The solution will involve multiple participants, namely the Police Department, Government Agency, Insurance Company, and Vehicle Manufacturer.
-Build a Hyperledger Fabric network using minifabric, and create a chaincode to implement functionalities like createAccidentReport, and readAccidentReport and implement proper access control for the functionalities.
+Build a Hyperledger Fabric network using minifabric, and create a chaincode to implement functionalities like CreateAccidentReport, and ReadAccidentReport and implement proper access control for the functionalities.
 Add the entire code to a directory Assignment2, and add readme with the steps to run it and invoke the transactions.
 Add a screenshot of the output.